API Key Types

 The ss_* prefix is the format Von Payments uses when provisioning the secret.
 Always use the session secret provided by Von Payments in the dashboard verbatim — do not generate your own.
 The checkout runtime does not enforce a minimum key length, so a short or predictable secret enables signature forgery.
 Copy-paste from /dashboard/developers/api-keys and store in a secret manager.

-Webhook signing secrets (whsec_*, launching with Webhooks v2) are separate — see Webhook Signing Secrets.
+Webhook signing secrets (whsec_*) are separate — see Webhook Signing Secrets.

 Secret vs publishable — when to use which